 This speaker series is held in conjunction with the Eagle Valley Library District each winter.
 Each year we have sought to bring our community notable and passionate speakers who offer a unique view of our natural surroundings.
-This winter’s theme is Mountain Culture and the Environment – Creating Cohesion.
+The 2015 winter’s theme is Mountain Culture and the Environment – Creating Cohesion.

 These evening programs will begin at 5:30 pm.
 All programs are free and will be held at either the Avon Public Library or Walking Mountains Science Center.

 Thanks to everyone for an amazing season!
 We’ll see you in 2016!